tREEs-Repos/CyberWM-Dark/README.md

 Experience a unique GUI feel with CyberwMs use of Shadow Effects which appear to change your Window shape entirely when in windowed mode.

-CyberWM is ported from 'ghost-dark', a Window Manager style by [Purnomoshinigami](https://www.xfce-look.org/u/purnomoshinigami).
+CyberWM is ported from 'ghost-dark', a Window Manager style by [Purnomo Shinigami](https://www.xfce-look.org/u/purnomoshinigami).

 It is originally inspired by the ColdSteel Oroborous Theme.